 is offered to those for whom academic and personal success seems likely.
 Each

 candidate is evaluated individually.
-Evidence of ability to do college-level
+Evidence of ability to do graduate-level

 work is essential.
 All qualified students, regardless of sex, race, religion,

 color, national or ethnic origin will be extended an offer of admission on a

 first come, first served basis as long as space remains available.
 Students

 will be evaluated for admission in accordance with the general admission

 grade point average as indicated by the specific program requirements.